snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r71-stork-billed-kingfisher-released.md

 <h2 id="upgrading">10.
 Upgrading</h2>

+<h3>Installing EmrEtlRunner and StorageLoader</h3>

 The latest version of the EmrEtlRunner and StorageLoadeder are available from our Bintray [here][app-dl].

+Unzip this file to a sensible location (e.g. `/opt/snowplow-r71`).

+<h3>Updating the configuration files</h3>

-You should update the versions of the Enrich and Shred jars in your configuraiton file:
+You should update the versions of the Enrich and Shred jars in your configuration file:

 {% highlight yaml %}
     hadoop_enrich: 1.1.0 # Version of the Hadoop Enrichment process